rparraga/linux-vmware-mount-share/README.md

-# Mount a Shared Folder using a Bash Script
+# Mount a Shared Folder using a Bash Script in Linux
+# Credits to Offensive Security

 1. Create a file
 $ sudo nano /usr/local/sbin/mount-shared-folders